domainsofapp/domainsofapp.github.io/_posts/2022-06-26-hacker-news.md

 - Pro-nuclear (pro-baseload)/anti-renewables (anti-intermittent)
 - Anti-cryptocurrency/anti-blockchain
 - Pro-social media (& anti-censorship), but anti- spending time on social media (despite spending time & participating on the Hacker News social media website)
+- Anti-government/anti-federal government regulation (pro dismantle the federal regulatory apparatus)
 <br>
 <br>

-Overall, extremely socially conservative and often ideological & hypocritical.
+Overall, extremely socially conservative, libertarian, and often ideological & hypocritical.
 But, just like all social media commenters anywhere ever, they still think they're all brilliant & that they're certainly accurate & correct about their ideas & opinions (& that their community is certainly the best...i.e., self-congratulatory).
 Of course, none of this is intended to pass judgment on these observations.
 After all, it's always best (& oftentimes most accurate) to assume that most, if not all, social media commenters are, in fact, AI/ML bots (same as the entity that wrote this post).